Discreet Confidential Consultation (213) 374-3952

 Usually, the police try to counter some of these defenses in text messages, emails, or communications online between the alleged victim and the defendant.
 There are discussions specifically about the victim being under the age of 18.

 The defendant acknowledges that, and now the prosecutors can argue that this defendant knew or reasonably should have known under the circumstances that the alleged victim was under the age of 18.
-Therefore, even if it was consensual, it's still statutory rape versus regular rape where the person doesn't consent, and the defendant forces himself on the alleged victim.
+Therefore, even if it was consensual, it's still statutory rape versus regular rape, where the person doesn't consent, and the defendant forces himself on the alleged victim.

 About the Author